RealtyOffer/realty-offer-frontend/src/pages/frequently-asked-questions.md

       answer: >-
         There is never a guarantee in the market.
-Our agents will guide you and give you the best advice in order to sell your home at a discount commission, which will maximize yourprofits.
-We refuse to mislead and offer you a sentence that your home will sell in 24 hours.
+Our agents will guide you and give you the best advice in order to sell your home at a discount commission, which will maximize your profits.
+We refuse to mislead and offer you a guarantee that your home will sell in 24 hours.
 Although sometimes this happens, it is never guaranteed.
-    - question: Do you sell every kind of homes?
+    - question: Do you sell every type of home?
       answer: 'No, at this time we do not have a mobile or manufactured home division.'
     - question: Are there any contracts that I need to sign with RealtyOffer?
       answer: >-
-        No. The questionnaire E-signed is free and Non-binding agreement to use our service.
+        No. The questionnaire we require you to e-sign is free, and is a non-binding agreement to use our service.
 It is up to you to sign your agent agreement with the agent you choose, after the criteria match and bidding process occurs.
-    - question: Does any agent compete for my service?
+    - question: Can any agent compete for my service?
       answer: >-
-        No. Only vetted and compatible licensed agents that are specialized in your home area and meet your criteria after you answer some simple questions, are allowed to bid for your business.
+        No. Only vetted and compatible licensed agents that are specialized in your home area, and meet your criteria are permitted to bid for your business.
     - question: Do I need a pre-approval to put an offer on a home?
       answer: >-
         Yes.
 All agents require a pre-approval before placing offers on homes, on your behalf.
-This is the first thing you need to do.
+This is the first step in the home-buying process.
 Our mortgage affiliates will guide you step-by-step for a free pre-approval.
-There is no upfront cost for this service.
+        There is no up-front cost for this service.
-    - question: 'As a consumer, am I forced to use the awarded agent?'
+    - question: 'As a consumer, am I obligated to use the awarded agent?'
       answer: >-
         After a bid is awarded, a client has the ability to meet or discuss with his agent in private.
 It is up to you and the agent to make the choice